Banks School District

 Get the latest updates from Colton School District #53

 Estacada School District

-One thing that remains constant is our dedication to providing high quality learning for all students.
-We are confident that even if students are unable to return to in-person learning on September 8th, we will still be able to support them through our virtual learning opportunity.
-The Estacada School District has built a best-in-class online learning platform, allowing students to experience school anywhere while learning daily alongside their neighborhood friends, guided by a highly qualified teacher creating individualized instruction for your child.
+Last spring, our comprehensive distance learning made national and statewide headlines.
+The Estacada School District has once again built a best-in-class online learning platform, allowing students to experience school from anywhere while learning daily alongside their neighborhood friends, guided by a highly qualified teacher creating individualized instruction for your child.
 Our district has made significant investments to ensure that we are continuing to improve our virtual school through increased technology, staff training, increased support resources for families, and the implementation of one Learning Management Platform districtwide.